Cheshire qudits from fractional quantum spin Hall states in twisted MoTe$_2$

 Twisted MoTe$_2$ homobilayers exhibit transport signatures consistent with a fractional quantum spin Hall (FQSH) state.
 We describe a route to construct topological quantum memory elements, dubbed Cheshire qudits, formed from punching holes in such a FQSH state and using proximity-induced superconductivity to gap out the resulting helical edge states.
 Cheshire qudits encode quantum information in states that differ by a fractional topological ``Cheshire" charge that is hidden from local detection within a condensate anyons.
 Control of inter-edge tunneling by gates enables both supercurrent-based readout of a Cheshire qudit, and capacitive measurement of the thermal entropy associated with its topological ground-space degeneracy.
 Additionally, we systematically classify different types of gapped boundaries, Cheshire qudits, and parafermionic twist defects for various Abelian and non-Abelian candidate FQSH orders that are consistent with the transport data, and describe experimental signatures to distinguish these orders.

-Recent experiments~\cite{kang2024evidence} in twisted homobilayer MoTe$_2$ (\tbmo) at band filling fraction $\nu=3$ show electrical transport signatures consistent with an even-denominator (per spin) fractional quantum spin Hall (FQSH) state, including vanishing Hall conductance and quantized two-terminal edge electrical conductance $\sigma_{2T} = \frac{3}{2}\(\frac{2e^2}{h}\)$.
-This experimental phenomenology is consistent with multiple candidate Abelian- and non-Abelian FQSH orders~\cite{jian2024minimal}, that all exhibit anyons with fractional charge- and $S^z$-spin, and helical edge states protected by symmetries associated with charge- and spin/valley- conservation and time-reversal.
+Recent experiments~\cite{kang2024evidence} in twisted homobilayer MoTe$_2$ (\tbmo) at band filling fraction $\nu=3$ show electrical transport signatures that are broadly consistent with an even-denominator (per spin) fractional quantum spin Hall (FQSH) state, including vanishing Hall conductance, and approximately quantized two-terminal edge electrical conductance $\sigma_{2T} = \frac{3}{2}\left(\frac{2e^2}{h}\right)$.
+The edge transport signatures are broadly consistent with multiple candidate Abelian- and non-Abelian FQSH orders~\cite{li2021spontaneous,jian2024minimal}, that all exhibit anyons with fractional charge- and $S^z$-spin, and helical edge states protected by symmetries associated with charge- and spin/valley- conservation and time-reversal.
 Distinguishing which of these candidate orders is realized in \tbmo remains an outstanding basic question.